 Having finished Rise of the Tomb Raider I now see the real Lara Croft.

-The original PS1 games are beloved.
-I had a couple of them myself and really enjoyed them.
-But new Tomb Raider is far better than the originals ever were.
-The gameplay etc has obviously come in the preceding generations but that isn’t the most important aspect of this series.
+The original PS1 games are rightfully beloved.
+Who hasn’t locked the butler in the freezer!
+New Tomb Raider however, is far better than the originals ever were.
+Obvious things such as graphics and gameplay have moved on but that isn’t the most important aspect of this series.
 Perhaps more was added after I stopped playing them, but backstory and motivation didn’t seem to be a huge factor for Lara in the nineties.
 Now it’s at the forefront, with Lara a very well fleshed out character and so much more than triangular boobs.
 I understand why she does what she does and why she’s willing to go to such lengths.

 I find myself disagreeing with her actually being a tomb raider, due to the negative connotations that titles brings with it.
 Yes she does take a lot of stuff but when it comes down to it the choices she makes are for the greater good.
 Of course a lot of it is for her and her family name but she isn’t selfish.
 A quick aside, I’m playing on PS4 so my copy comes with DLC.
 It’s well worth playing if you like to know more about things.